Multi-Camera Multi-Person Re-Identification with Hailo-8

 A group of people walking through an office building.

-Multi-person re-identification across different streams is essential for security and retail applications.
+Multi-person re-identification across different streams is essential for security and retail applications, facilitated by multi-camera tracking.
 This includes the identification of a specific person multiple times, either in a specific location over time, or along a trail between multiple locations.
 High performance computing is required to achieve this.
 Hailo-8 AI processor delivers the efficiency needed for accurate real-time multi-person re-identification on edge devices while enhancing video analytics and keeping costs down without compromising people’s privacy.
-In this blog post, we present an end-to-end reference pipeline to perform this task with precision.
+In this blog post, we present an end-to-end reference pipeline to perform this task with precision using multi-camera tracking technology.

-Figure 1 – Multi-Camera multi-Person re-identification output.
+Figure 1 – Multi-Camera tracking for multi-Person re-identification output.
 The system can do multi-person re-identification across different frames and different views.

-Advantages of running a multi-camera multi-person re-identification application on edge devices include:
+Advantages of running a multi-camera tracking with multi-person re-identification application on edge devices include:

 • Preserve privacy and improve data protection by eliminating the need to send raw video.